HusseinS13/csPortfolio/README.md

 <details>
   <summary>AutoZone Lightning in JavaScript</summary>

-A source of pride in the development of this code, was being able to explore JavaScript for the first time.
+In this project, I converted the code (which was originally in Java) to JavaScript.
 I learned about some of the similarities and differences between Java and JavaScript.
 I was able to rewrite parts of my code so that it would have the same functionality as the Java version.
-Through exploration, I learned how to create a random background color that is constantly changing, butI struggled to make the colors change with the mousePressed() method.
   </details>

 <details>
   <summary>Dice Roll </summary>

     A source of pride in the development of this code was being able to create all of the Dice objects and have them each display a different number everytime the mouse was pressed.
 A challenge that I encountered when writing this code was being able to randomly generate a different type of die for each object.
 I solved this issue by creating a roll() method that randomly generated an int from 1-6.
 This int was then used to create a die with the corresponding value.
-Here is a snippet of that code:
+Here is a sample of my code:

   ```Java
    void roll(){ // ur code here